Nightclub Security Guide™

 Tools Support the Operator — Not the Other Way Around

-security guard inside an active nightclub maintaining awareness with duty gear and communication equ
+Security guard inside an active nightclub maintaining awareness while wearing duty gear and communication equipment.

 This is the line that matters most.